leovt/APara/README.md

-# ArduboyPara
+# APara
-A Parachute Game for the Arduboy
+A Parachute Game for Arduboy